aporeto-inc/gaia/doc/documentation.md

 ##### `endpoint` `string` [`required`]

-Contains the full address of the remote processor endpoint.
+Contains the full address of the remote api endpoint.

 ##### `metadata` `[]string` [`creation_only`]